 A storage shed can be a useful additional feature to a Frisco single-family rental property.
 Be that as it may, a storage shed can also be a potential liability.
-This can make it a real contest to see whether adding or removing a storage shed from your rental property is the right thing to do.
+This can make it a real contest to see whether adding or removing a storage shed from your rental property is suitable.
 Learning all you can about the pros and cons of storage sheds and if they should be discarded can help with that decision.

 What Value Does a Shed Offer?

 Whether your property already has a storage shed or you’re considering adding one, here are some factors you should remember.
 According to appraisal experts, sheds do not add much to a property’s value.
 The benefits of having a shed come from somewhere else.
 This is especially crucial to understand if you are considering building or installing a shed on a rental property that doesn’t already have one.
 Even though a basic shed can be relatively affordable, there is an investment cost to consider.

 Additionally, there are other pros and cons that you should think about before making your decision.

 The money you spend on a shed will not translate into a higher resale value but may help make your property more attractive to long-term renters.
 This is especially true if your rental home doesn’t have large closets, storage areas, or a garage.
 In such cases, a shed may help you attract and retain tenants who are happy to pay a little extra for the convenience of having on-site storage space.